The Belogradchik Fortress is situated at a distance of 1.5 km from the town of Belgradchik, among the renowned Belogradchik rocks.

 The fortress has existed since Roman times.
-In 1st – 3rd century AD the Romans built roads in the new provinces of the empire on the Balkan peninsula, as well as fortresses to guard them.
+In the 1st – 3rd century AD, the Romans built roads in the new provinces of the empire on the Balkan peninsula, as well as fortresses to guard them.

 There are remains of another fortress at a distance of a few meters from it – Latin Stronghold, which served as an assisting fortification.

-Upon the separation of the Roman Empire in 395 the Balkan lands entered within the borders of Byzantium.
-In the end of 7th century the Belogradchik Fortress fell within the territory of the newly created Bulgarian state.
+Upon the separation of the Roman Empire in 395, the Balkan lands entered within the borders of Byzantium.
+At the end of 7th century, the Belogradchik Fortress fell within the territory of the newly created Bulgarian state.

-During the time of Tsar Ivan Sratsimir (1356 – 1396) the fortress was broadened and fortified.
-In 1396 the Ottomans conquered it and later reconstructed it.
-Garrison for protection of the west part of the empire and for oppression of the Bulgarians’ revolts was built.
+During the time of Tsar (King) Ivan Sratsimir (1356 – 1396), the fortress was broadened and fortified.
+In 1396, the Ottomans conquered it and later reconstructed it.
+Garrison for protection of the west part of the empire and for the oppression of the Bulgarians’ revolts was built.

 The Belogradchik Fortress has three yards separated from one another, the total area of which reaches 10 210 square meters, and one fortification.
 Even nowadays embrasures (openings) for guns and three bastions and embrasures for cannons can be seen on the fortress walls.